 - Avoid lengthy downhill driving (insufficient load and undesirable overrun condition) and do not use the engine brake system

 I asked George to fit parabolic leaf springs because they react quicker to bumps and provide a softer ride than original leaf springs.
 In fairness, standard leaf springs only give a progressively uncomfortable ride when the leaves can no longer slide easily.
 That always points to poor maintenance.
-Given my desire for driver comfort, my Series Land Rover restoration also has Nitrogen gas-charged Pro Comp shock absorbers (improve load capacity, ride and handling).
+Given that I’m over sixty, I like driver comfort… This Land Rover restoration also has Nitrogen gas-charged Pro Comp shock absorbers (improve load capacity, ride and handling).
 I don’t intend to carry huge loads in the cabin.
-Instead of transferring the five Deestone Extra Traction tubed tyres, HUC got five Goodyear Wrangler Radial 7.50 R16C 108/106N (6-Ply tubeless) on Defender rims.
-Painted pastel green so Rutland and Leicestershire mud won’t show too much.
+HUC got five Goodyear Wrangler Radial 7.50 R16C 108/106N (6-Ply tubeless) on Defender rims but, given that Goodyear in 2020 supports a Marxist movement, I won’t be putting Goodyears on again… ever!
+Perhaps some Michelin XZL 7.50 R16 116N when the times comes.
+Steel rims are painted pastel green so Rutland and Leicestershire mud won’t show too much.
 Purists may not like it, but I do.
-During the shake down drives (sleeping policemen, potholes and other bumps in road/track) it was glaringly obvious just how much more comfortable HUC is to drive compared to that Series III from Thirsk.
+During the shake down drives (sleeping policemen, potholes and other bumps in road/track) it was glaringly obvious just how much more comfortable HUC is to drive compared to that Series III from Thirsk on Deestones.
 With parabolic springs a Landy stands slightly higher on its pins but the 7.5 x 16″ tyres fill the wheel arches enough to make the whole thing look ‘proper’.

 Bodywork & Trim